macmandyy/pinterest-case-study/README.md

 > How exposed is Pinterest's business model to AI disruption, and what strategic risks should leadership prioritize over the next 3 to 5 years?

 Pinterest has 619 million users and $4.2 billion in revenue.
-Its entire value proposition of helping people discover and curate ideas visually is precisely the kind of task generative AI was designed to replace.
-When someone can ask ChatGPT "how should I decorate my living room?" and get a personalized moodboard in 4 seconds, the strategic question for Pinterest isn't theoretical anymore.
+It's entire value proposition of helping people discover and curate ideas visually is exactly the kind of task that generative AI was designed to replace.
+When someone can ask ChatGPT "how should I decorate my living room?" and get a personalized moodboard in 4 seconds, the strategic question for Pinterest isn't just theoretical anymore.

-This project aims to apply high level consulting methodology to quantify that exposure: decomposing the revenue engine, stress testing every assumption through scenario analysis, and running 1,000 stochastic simulations to map the probability distribution of outcomes.
+This project aims to apply and learn high level consulting methodology to quantify that exposure: decomposing the revenue engine, stress testing every assumption through scenario analysis, and running 1,000 stochastic simulations to map the probability distribution of outcomes.

 ---